Amit-py-create/tasktodo1./README.md

+To run the project:
+1. Clone or download the GitHub repository.
+2. Install dependencies using requirements.txt.
+3. Ensure MongoDB is running locally.
+4. Run the FastAPI server using Uvicorn.
+5. Access Swagger documentation at http://127.0.0.1:8000/docs

 # Task Management Backend API

 This project is a **robust backend system for task management** built using **Python (FastAPI)** and **MongoDB (NoSQL)**.